 Consider all the costs involved in finding new clients including time, advertising, branding and social media management.

 Divide those costs by the number of new clients each month and you’ll know what each client costs you.
 Having calculated the Cost of Acquisition, divide it by your Average Revenue (or GP for greater accuracy) per Client to get the Recovery Months.
-How many months do you need to keep each client to recover your marketing costs?
+This will answer, how many months do you need to keep each client and to recover your marketing costs?

 3. Churn Rate

-Churn is a technical term that is much-loved in the subscription business and one that is important to modern bookkeeping practices too.
+Churn is a technical term that is much-loved in the subscription business.
+It is one that is important to modern bookkeeping practices too.
 It tells you how many customers you’ve lost each month as a percentage of your total customer base.
 Given that it’s generally more expensive to gain new customers than to keep existing ones, lower is generally better for this KPI.

 Every business, no matter how good, will always lose some customers.
 The trick is to keep this low and manage it well – except for the occasional unprofitable customers that you are better off losing.

 A variant on the standard churn rate is to calculate Revenue Churn (monthly revenue lost as a percentage of total revenue) or Gross Profit Churn.
-These can sometimes give a better idea of the true value of the customers lost – but they are often harder to calculate quickly.
+These can sometimes give a better idea of the true value of the customers lost.
+On the other hand, they are often harder to calculate quickly.